tomarthur/pocketpark/docs-page1.md

 # Theme Park of Everyday

 Why hasn’t it been feasible to bring interactive physical vignettes out of engineered spaces like theme parks and into daily life?
+Theme Park of Everyday explores how the devices in our pockets can augment and control the physical world, for fun.

+With PocketPark (the iOS companion app developed to enable the experience), users are notified when they approach installations.
+Simply by opening the app, users can wirelessly control installations using mobile device sensors.

+Anyone can add new experiences.
+They automatically appear in PocketPark app when registered.

-Theme Park of Everyday explores how the devices in our pockets can augment and control the physical world.
-A series of installations and tools for anyone to contribute will depict how playful physical “micro-interactions” can be easily built and embedded into the city around us.
+Theme Park of Everyday depicts how mobile devices can make the world more fun, and how playful physical installations can be easily built and embedded into the city around us.

 ## Pocket Park iOS